rugwizaluc/alx-system_engineering-devops/0x00-shell_basics/README.md

-The following bash script prints out the path of the working directory
+Script that lists items in the current working directory